ObaraEmmanuel/Formation/README.md

 </tkinter.Frame>

 ```

->Note: this xml file has been manually formated to make it more legible but the actual xml file
+> Note: this xml file has been manually formatted to make it more legible.
+The actual xml file
->is minimally formatted since it's not expected that the developer will need to modify the xml
+> is minimally formatted since it's not expected that the developer will need to modify the xml
->file manually
+> file manually

 To load the design in your python code is as simple as: